vinayakgavariya/Hostoura/README.md

 # Hostoura- Our Answer to Hostels

 Hostoura is a website that will automate the whole process of Hostel Management for students ( specifically for my University i.e..
 DAVV)
 It is a alternative to traditional hostel management system.
-It's sole aim is to help students as well as administration.
+This website is made by me and my two colleagues It's sole aim is to help students as well as administration.

 In 4 words it is "Automated Hostel Management System".